stuparm/newslett/readme.md

 - **storage** -> mongodb that has 4 collections:
   - **rssmetadata** -> stores basic information about each RSS feed.
 Some of the information are `name`, `rssUrl`, `contentLocation`, `contentDomSelector`, etc. More about these properties in Feed Consumer description section.
   - **feed** -> every time new feed (single blog) is found, its `guid` and `link` are stored in this collection.
 It avoids redudant work if the feed is already processed.
 To enable fast searching, collection should be indexed using `guid` field.
   - **token** -> this collection is populated using `feed consumer` app and then consumed from `content inquiry` during query processing.
-The structure of this collection is `token -> list of guid`, or for example `eth -> 4,3,52` which means that `eth` is present in articles with `guid = 4`, `guid = 3` and `guid = 52`.
+The structure of this collection is `token -> list of guid`, or for example `eth -> 4,3,52` which means that `eth` token/term is present in articles with `guid = 4`, `guid = 3` and `guid = 52`.
 Such a structure is actually **inverted index** that will alow fast search.
+Also, it should be indexed usinf `token` field.
   - **event** -> in reality, this collection should not exist.
 It would be replaced with some messaging system (kafka, rabbitmq, ...)
-Here, it is used for communication indirect between `feed consumer` and `content inquiry`.
-More about this in diagrams below.
+Here, it is used for indirect communication between `feed consumer` and `content inquiry`.

-- **feed consumer** -> there are two main roles:
+- **feed consumer** -> there are two main components:
   - **API** that manages RSS metadata.
 It can create/update/delete/list RSS metadata.
-  - **Cronjob** that executes every minute (configurable via cron expresion).
+  - **Cronjob** that is started every minute (configurable via quartz expresion).
 This Job fetches RSS feeds and store tokens (as inverted index) in the `token` collection.
 Also, it publishes event (via `event` collection) that new feed is arived.

 - **content inquiry** -> this app is here to provide feeds (blogs) that match the search criteria.
-There are two ways to submit the search query.
+There are two ways to submit the search query (REST API or webscoket).
 In any case, the app will return immediately all previosly found blogs (from mongodb).
-Also, this app listens for `event` collection changes, and if something new arrives, it checks agains submited queries and shows in correspondig channels:
+Also, this app listens for `event` collection changes, and if something new arrives, it checks against submited queries and shows in correspondig channels:
   - **/stdout api** -> once the query is submitted via api, the result is printed in console.
   - **websocket** -> connected websocket clients can send the search query and matched results will be returned to them.
 There can be multiple ws clients.